Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

      Next.js just replaces empty entries with "undefined" values instead of expected empty strings "".

    Here, you have two simple alternatives to address the problem.
-   - Save your .env file into Azure DevOps project  > Library > Secure files > .env and use it in your pipeline to dynamically create entire content of .env file just before the build operation.
+   - Save your .env file into Azure DevOps project  > Pipelines > Library > Secure files > .env and use it in your pipeline to dynamically create entire content of .env file just before the build operation.

      OR